pedestal/pedestal-docs/documentation/application-overview.md

 Any useful application will need to communicate with back-end services.
 As mentioned above, `effect` functions can produce messages which are sent to back-end services.
-Any messages which are received from back-end services can be turned into transform functions and placed on the input queue.
+Any messages which are received from back-end services can be turned into transform messages and placed on the input queue.

 Anything which consumes messages from the effect queue and places new